 Will Solar Panels Increase the Value of my Home?

 There are many advantages to installing solar photovoltaic panels.
-They will help to lower your energy bills, reduce your carbon footprint and earn you an extra income in the process, thanks to the Feed-in Tariff which entitles you to government payments but could they also increase the value of your home?
+They will help to lower your energy bills and reduce your carbon footprint, but could they also increase the value of your home?

 Get FREE Solar Quotes